kserve/kserve/python/huggingfaceserver/README.md

-# Huggingface Serving Runtime
+# HuggingFace Serving Runtime

-The Huggingface serving runtime implements a runtime that can serve huggingface transformer based model out of the box.
+The Huggingface serving runtime implements a runtime that can serve HuggingFace transformer based model out of the box.
 The preprocess and post-process handlers are implemented based on different ML tasks, for example text classification, token-classification, text-generation, text2text generation.
 Based on the performance requirement, you can choose to perform the inference on a more optimized inference engine like triton inference server and vLLM for text generation.

-## Run Huggingface Server Locally
+## Run HuggingFace Server Locally

 ```bash
 python -m huggingfaceserver --model_id=bert-base-uncased --model_name=bert